kkasztann/WebScraperETL/README.md

 What things you need to install before you can statrt installing the software itself.

 In order to start working with the project you need technology for scrapping, such as:
-1) Python (Django framework)
+1. Python (Django framework)
-   a) Beautiful Soup
+   1.1.
+Beautiful Soup
-   b) pandas or csv (writer)
+   1.2. pandas or csv (writer)
-2) Database added with django - sqlite3
+2. Database added with django - sqlite3
-3) Bootstrap
+3. Bootstrap

 ### Installation
 Installation is the next section in an effective README.
 Tell other users how to install your project locally.
 Optionally, include a gif to make the process even more clear for other people.

-1) Open Command Prompt
+1. Open Command Prompt
-2) Type virtualenv *name of folder*
+2. Type virtualenv *name of folder*
-3) Go to the folder "Scripts" and then type activate .
+3. Go to the folder "Scripts" and then type activate .
-4) type pip install django
+4. type pip install django
-5) Go back to the main folder and type git init
+5. Go back to the main folder and type git init
-6) Type git remote add origin https://github.com/kkasztann/WebScraperETL.git
+6. Type git remote add origin https://github.com/kkasztann/WebScraperETL.git
-7) Type git pull origin master
+7. Type git pull origin master

 Standard procedure to run server:
 1) ./Scripts/activate